Competitor Guide

 Help Scout Email-first small support teams Clean shared inbox with low admin overhead From ~$20/user/month

-Crisp All-in-one chat for small businesses Combined chat, email, and calls in one workspace Free; paid from ~$25/workspace/month
+Crisp All-in-one chat for small businesses Flat per-workspace pricing with voice, video, and messaging Free; paid from ~$25/workspace/month

 LiveChat Straightforward live chat and sales chat Reliable live chat with helpdesk and bot add-ons From ~$20/agent/month